 The study also revealed that examples of bog body hotspots may be identified in wetlands where the remains of several people have been discovered.
 In other cases, these discoveries are the result of a single act, such as the mass burial of battle dead.

-Other bogs were used on several times, and the human remains were accompanied by a wide range of other items interpreted as ritual offerings, ranging from animal bones to bronze weapons or ornaments.
+Other bogs were used several times, and the human remains were accompanied by a wide range of other items interpreted as ritual offerings, ranging from animal bones to bronze weapons or ornaments.

 Such bogs are interpreted as cult places that must have played an important role in local communities’ belief systems.
 Another category is that of ‘war-booty sites,’ when large quantities of weapons are discovered with human remains.

-“The fascinating new picture that emerges is one of an age-old, diverse and complex phenomenon, that tells multiple stories about major human themes like violence, religion and tragic losses,” said Doctor Roy van Beek of Wageningen University, co-author of the study.
+“The fascinating new picture that emerges is one of an age-old, diverse, and complex phenomenon, that tells multiple stories about major human themes like violence, religion, and tragic losses,” said Doctor Roy van Beek of Wageningen University, co-author of the study.

 “Literally thousands of people have met their end in bogs, only to be found again ages later during peat cutting.
 The well-preserved examples only tell a small part of this far larger story.”

-The study published in the journal Antiquity:
+The study was published in the journal Antiquity: